 Meningococcal disease is caused by the bacterium Neisseria meningitidis.
 At least 12 groups have been identified, including groups A, B, C, X, Y and W. The pattern of disease caused by each group varies by time and country or geographical areas.
 In New Zealand over 2014–2017, meningococcal group B caused around two-thirds of meningococcal disease each year, group C almost one-third and groups Y or W the remaining few cases.
 In 2022, group B was the prominent type causing 80% of group-identified cases, and group Y and group W made up the other cases.
 Meningococcal group A rarely causes disease in NZ.

-Bexsero, a multicomponent recombinant vaccine against meningococcal group B disease only is available in New Zealand and now funded for children between 8 weeks and 12 months (catch up to 59 months until 31 August 2025); and 13 to 25 year-olds in specified close living situations (catch up lasts until 28 February 2024).
+Bexsero, a multicomponent recombinant vaccine against meningococcal group B disease only is funded for children between 8 weeks and 12 months (catch up to 59 months until 31 August 2025); two doses are available 8 weeks apart for individuals aged between 13 and 25 years (inclusive), who are entering close living situations within the next 3 months; or are in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks, youth Justice residences or prisons.
 See more in our quick facts.

 Bexsero is broadly protective against meningococcal group B disease and is different to the MeNZB™ vaccine used in New Zealand between 2004 and 2011.
 The MeNZB vaccine was designed to target a specific type of meningococcal group B bacterium that only caused disease here in New Zealand.
 MeNZB was not meant for long term use.
 The vaccine was withdrawn once the rate of disease was significantly reduced.
 However, the active component of the MeNZB vaccine has contributed to the successful development of Bexsero.